MicrosoftDocs/fabric-docs/docs/real-time-hub/real-time-hub-overview.md

 - **Streaming data from other clouds**: Google Pub/Sub, Amazon Kinesis Data Streams
 - **Kafka Clusters**: Confluent, On-premises, or in the cloud
-- **Database Change Data Capture (CDC) feeds**: Azure SQL CDC, Postgres CDC, Cosmos DB CDC
+- **Database Change Data Capture (CDC) feeds**: Azure SQL Database CDC,PostgreSQL Database CDC, Azure Cosmos DB CDC, MySQL Database CDC
 - **Microsoft streaming sources**: Azure Event Hubs, IoT hubs
-- **System events**: both Azure system events (like Azure storage account events) and Fabric system events are automatically generated into Real-Time hub
+- **Fabric events**: both Azure events (currently, Azure storage account events) and Fabric events are automatically generated into Real-Time hub

-A unified Get Events experience makes it effortless to connect from these sources into components in Real-Time hub like eventstream, KQL database, and Data activator.
+A unified Get Events experience makes it effortless to connect from these sources into components in Real-Time hub like eventstream, KQL database, and Data Activator.

 ## Real-Time hub is never dry
-In the world of data, Real-Time hub is never dry.
+In the world of data, Real-Time hub is never empty.
 Here’s why:

-- **System Events as the nervous system**: When customers take CRUD (Create, Read, Update, Delete) actions on artifacts, these events are emitted as system events within Real-Time hub.
+- **Fabric events as the nervous system**: When customers take CRUD (Create, Read, Update, Delete) actions on artifacts, these events are emitted as Fabric events within Real-Time hub.
 Much like a human nervous system, these events provide vital feedback.
-Customers can gauge whether their entire project is functioning correctly based on these system events.
-Even when a user visits Real-Time hub for the first time, they encounter these system events.
+Customers can gauge whether their entire project is functioning correctly based on these events.
+Even when a user visits Real-Time hub for the first time, they encounter these events.
 They can subscribe to them, gaining insights into the health and performance of their data ecosystem.
 - **Microsoft Product Integration**: Many customers use multiple Microsoft products.
-Real-Time hub ensures that it’s never dry by listing all streaming resources from Microsoft products.
+Real-Time hub ensures that it’s never empty by listing all streaming resources from Microsoft products.
 Whether it’s Azure Event Hubs, Azure IoT Hub, or other services, users can seamlessly ingest data into Real-Time hub.
 - **Streams/tables**: for customers who have running eventstreams and KQL databases, all the streams from eventstreams and tables from KQL databases automatically show up in Real-Time hub.

 ## Single copy of events/streams for use with multiple real-time analytics engines